At a glance

 - Dressing: A thread of oil, perhaps a bitter green or a roasted pepper, nothing watery

-- Balance: Fennel-and-fat pork set against a dry, granular, salty cheese
+- Balance: Fennel-and-fat pork against a dry, granular, salty cheese

 - Region: Molise, the small region between Abruzzo and Campania

-There is no founding date for the panino molisano, and inventing one would be dishonest: it is a regional descriptor for a sandwich built on Molise's own cured pork and cheese, and its parts carry a paper trail the sandwich itself lacks.
-The cheese carries the oldest claim.
-Caciocavallo has been made around Agnone, in the province of Isernia, since the era of Magna Graecia, the centuries when Greek colonies dotted the southern Italian coast, and the tying of whole cheeses in pairs to hang and age is an old local habit still in use.
+There is no founding date for the panino molisano, and inventing one would be dishonest: it is a regional descriptor for a roll built on Molise's cured pork and cheese, whose parts carry a paper trail the sandwich itself lacks.
+The cheese carries the older claim.
+Caciocavallo di Agnone is recognised on Italy's official list of traditional agri-food products (PAT) and is tied by local lore to the transhumance routes and the Samnites of upper Molise; that deep pedigree is folklore rather than dated record, though pulled-curd cheeses are genuinely old here, and the habit of hanging whole cheeses in tied pairs to age remains in use.